dataloop-ai-joint-dev/.github/profile/README.md

 [Go To Top](#solution-engineering-catalog)
 ---

-# annotators-qualification-app
+# consensus-segmentation
 Visibility: Private
-### Description
+### Description:
-Using the application you can manage scores of qualification task and add qualified annotators to tasks
+A pipeline to support consensus task with segmentation annotations.
+The pipeline uses Majority Vote logic on each pixel on the image, and determine the pixel label on the original image as follows:

+1. If for the given threshold, the Majority Vote result on the pixel `PASSES` the threshold:
+The pixel receives a segmentation annotation with the selected label (For a Majority Vote result of `No Annotation`, the pixel will stay `Not Annotated`).
+2. If for the given threshold, the Majority Vote result on the pixel `FAILS` the threshold:
+The pixel receives a segmentation annotation with the label `disagreement`.

+After the checking of the Majority Vote is completed, the resulted mask/s are uploaded to the given upload dataset.

 ### Install the Application
-Contact your Dataloop customer success manager to get the application installed in your project
+Please reach out to your Dataloop Customer Success manager to get the application installed in your project.

 ### Technology
 * Python
-* App panels based on HTML5 and JS
 * Dataloop FaaS and Pipeline

 [Go To Top](#solution-engineering-catalog)
 ---